Distributed solar generation forecasting using attention-based deep neural networks for cloud movement prediction: Methodology

 The channel refined feature map is then passed through the spatial attention module, where at first, the feature map is down-samples across the channel dimension through average and max pooling.
 Afterwards, these two feature maps are combined together, and a convolution operation is applied to obtain an attention map across the spatial dimension.
 Finally, the spatial attention map is multiplied with the channel refined attention map to derive the final refined feature map with attention across both channel and spatial dimensions.

 In this work, we integrate a CBAM-based attention mechanism to the ConvLSTM structure after each convolution operation within the ConvLSTM to refine (through attention) the intermediate feature maps that are generated after each convolution operation.
+Figure \ref{fig:convlstm-cbam} shows the integration of the CBAM module to the current ConvLSTM architecture.
 Equations \ref{eq:subeq1-cbam} - \ref{eq:subeq4-cbam} show the operations of CBAMConvLSTM where the changes to the standard ConvLSTM operations by adding the CBAM are shown in boldface.

 \textbf{SAConvLSTM}